ibexa/documentation-developer/docs/guide/catalog/enable_purchasing_products.md

 ---
-description: Ensure your product catalog is ready for use with full configuration of products that enables purchasing them in shop frontend.
+description: Ensure your product catalog is ready for use with full configuration of products that enables purchasing them in the frontend shop.
 ---

 # Enable purchasing products